Facility Use policies & procedures

 The City of Palm Beach Gardens strives to offer residents and guests premier facilities that complement the City’s high quality of life.
 Through our attractive, clean and accessible recreational facilities, the City helps those in the community create memorable experiences that bring people together.
 Whether you are planning a birthday party, family reunion, business meeting, or sporting event, the City has a multitude of options for the occasion.

-Click through the tabs below to learn more about the outstanding facilities managed by the City of Palm Beach Gardens and how to submit an application or utilize the different spaces for other services.
-The City reserves the right to amend these policies and procedures as necessary.
+Review the information below to learn more about the outstanding facilities managed by the City of Palm Beach Gardens and how to submit an application or utilize the different spaces for other services.
+The City reserves the right to amend these policies and procedures, as necessary.
 Compliance with all City policy and procedures is an obligation of the permit holder or private instructor.
 Permit holders and private instructors who do not follow all of the policies, procedures, and guidelines listed are subject to losing permitting privileges indefinitely.

 City facilities are to be utilized for their intended use unless authorized by the City.
 Any request to use a facility other than for its intended purpose must be noted upon booking or submitting a request to book a facility.